-- Learn the structures and grammar usages.
+- Learn the structures and grammar usage.
 They can be different according to the pictures and you need to know how to use different sentence patterns for them.

 - Sometimes it may take you more than a month to prepare and become an excellent writer.
 So, DO NOT RUSH, please.
 Be patient and give plenty of time to yourself.

-- If you face problems in writing from your own, follow any top-rated IELTS-based website or blog and follow their advice.
+- If you face problems in writing on your own, follow any top-rated IELTS-based website or blog and follow their advice.
 You can follow any great website or blog.

 3 = Three